 Without this pass, the same attractions would have cost me 104.55 GBP.
-I saved 50% by using the London Pass and I didn’t even use it for everything it offers.
-This is why in so many of my posts about various cities I always stress getting a city pass if you plan to do a lot of museums and tours.
+I saved 50% by using the London Pass, and I didn’t even use it for everything it offers.
+This is why in so many of my posts about various cities, I stress getting a city pass if you plan to do a lot of museums and tours.
 You can save a lot of money by doing so.
 It’s one of the best budget travel tips out there and is all too often overlooked.

 Food: I didn’t want to be the typical backpacker and eat kebabs and pasta for every meal.
-But at the same time, I know locals don’t eat out 100% of the time, either, and a great way to save money is to cook, which is part of the reason I got a place with a kitchen for my last 4 nights.
+But at the same time, I know locals don’t eat out 100% of the time, either, and a great way to save money is to cook, which is part of the reason I got a place with a kitchen for my last four nights.
 I wanted to mix eating out with cooking a few meals.
 During my 10 days in London, I spent 103.80 GBP ($165 USD) on food, which broke down the following ways:

 I spent 2.20 on water bottles, which I refilled over the course of my trip.

 My hotels and serviced apartment provided breakfast, though I did go out for McDonald’s one morning.
 I just love those hash browns.

 The rest was spent on dining out.
 I got pizza one day, went out for good Thai food for one dinner, had great Indian one night, ate typical fish and chips the next, had a few Starbucks green teas, and ate tons of kebabs.
 They’re everywhere in London.
 According to my friends, you’re a true Londoner if you’re dining on kebabs, especially if it’s after a night out.